treweathers/Calculus/Guides/Sequences_Series.md

 That is an excellent and common question!
 You've hit upon a key difference between the simple structure we just worked with and more complex telescoping series.

 #### What Determines the Number of Terms Before Cancellation
 The number of terms you calculate is simply the number required to confirm which terms at the beginning *do not* have a corresponding negative term to cancel them.
 For a difference of $k$, the **first $k$ positive terms** will survive the cancellation.

-Does that clarify why you sometimes see more terms calculated?
 It's all about how far apart the indices are in the difference $b_n - b_{n+k}$.

 The number of terms you need to write out before the cancellation pattern is established depends entirely on the **difference in the indices** within the terms of the series.